farblos/copy-on-select-2/README.md

 # Copy on Select 2 - A Productivity Tool Which Copies Selected Text to the Clipboard Automatically

-Are you used to being able to highlight text and have it instantly copied to the clipboard?
-Why not have this functionality in your browser as well?
+"Are you used to being able to highlight text and have it instantly copied to the clipboard?
+Why not have this functionality in your browser as well?" -- spyrosoft

 This is a fork of
 https://addons.mozilla.org/en-US/firefox/addon/copy-on-select by